w-utter/realsense-rust/realsense-sys/README.md

 ## Windows

+**NOTE**: The current bindings are formatted for Linux.
+Users must run with the `buildtime-bindgen` feature active to reformat the bindings for Windows platforms.

 This installation process assumes that the RealSense SDK was installed through the .exe wizard downloadable from [the librealsense asset page](https://github.com/IntelRealSense/librealsense/releases/tag/v2.42.0).
 This process will install the SDK in `C:/Program Files (x86)/Intel RealSense SDK 2.0`.
 If your installation is in another place, modify the